PenguGH/FocusTime/README.md

 Become a Productivity Wizard today by downloading FocusTime!
 Improve your life by building life long habits.
 Get tasks done and cross them off your todo list.
-Focus and lock in on tasks at hand by using the pomodoro timer.
+Focus and lock in on tasks at hand by using the pomodoro timer to know when to work and when to take short breaks.

 A new Flutter project.